ChaabaneAnas/BookStore/README.md

 # React BookStore

-> a simple interactive web app, that allows the user to add, remove,  edit and navigate throu the website
+A simple interactive web app, that allow users to add remove ,edit books and update their progress

 ## Overview